AnandKumarRajpal/AnandKumarRajpal/README.md

 # Hi 👋, I'm Anand

-Hello 👋, I'm Anand Kumar, a Computer Science graduate from Habib University, Karachi.
-I'm currently working as an Associate Software Engineer @ [Securiti.ai](https://securiti.ai/).
+Hello 👋, I'm Anand Kumar, an MSCS student at the University of Calgary.

 - I am a passionate problem solver 💪💡 and a technophile with a keen interest in the latest technologies 🚀

 - I'm particularly interested in full-stack development, and artificial intelligence 👨‍💻💪

-- As an Associate Software Engineer at Securiti, I have the privilege of showcasing my skills and expertise in developing innovative products 🌟
+- I have been working as a Software Engineer for the past 2 years, where I've had the privilege of showcasing my skills and expertise in developing innovative products 🌟

 - I believe in using my knowledge and experience to make a positive impact on society 🌱